Frequently Asked Questions

 Does it bloom?

 Why yes!
-Kurapia has a signature white flowers that look a little like clover flowers, only more globular.
+Our plants have a signature white or pink flowers that look a little like clover flowers, only more globular.
 It’s very attractive to pollinators and beneficial insects, making it good for the health of the local ecology without needing much water.

 Is Kurapia a grass?